-Michael Clarke Duncan, the actor best known for his Oscar-nominated role alongside Tom Hanks in The Green Mile, died on September 3, 2012 due to heart complications.
+Michael Clarke Duncan, the actor best known for his Oscar-nominated role alongside Tom Hanks in The Green Mile, died in September 2012 due to heart complications.

 The Chicago native was raised by his single mother, Jean, a house cleaner, on Chicago’s South Side.
 Duncan wanted to play football in high school, but his mother wouldn’t let him, afraid that he would get hurt.
 He then turned to acting, dreaming of becoming a famous actor.